jameszheng88/W8D1-Assignment-API-endpoints/README.md

 - Flask
 - Requests library

-In addition, it is also recommended to use a virtual environment.
+In addition, it is recommended to use a virtual environment.
 Instructions for creating a virtual environment as well as installing flask can be found here https://flask.palletsprojects.com/en/3.0.x/installation/

 ## Set up instructions
 1. Clone the repository